 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

-In these verses, God refers to the Word (Christ) in two different ways.
+God refers to the Word (Christ) in two different ways.
 First, “…the Word was with God, and the Word was God.”
 Second, “…the Word became flesh and dwelt among us….”

 God clearly shows us His image in providing a solution to our sins.
 Christ’s death, burial, and resurrection save us and restore us to the place of ruling that God stated was our purpose back in Genesis 1:28.
 Christ, the second person of the Trinity, is spoken of as Powerful and Relational.